 Improper or Illegal Interview Questions:

-If you believe you have been asked an improper or illegal question at any time in the interview process, do not accuse the interviewer but do bring your concern to the Director of the Center for Student Professional Development.
+If you believe you have been asked an improper or illegal question at any time in the interview process, do not accuse the interviewer but do bring your concern to the Career Center.
 In this way, the issue can be addressed without harming your job prospects.
 Illegal interview questions include the following:

 - Sexual Orientation